martyromero/martyromero.github.io/_posts/2017-09-22-fall-in-ellensburg.md

 ---

-![Fall trees in Ellensburg Washington]({{ site.siteurl }}/public/posts/fall-eburg.jpg) *6th Ave., looking east from the corner of Walnut in the Fall.
+![Fall trees in Ellensburg Washington]({{ site.siteurl }}/public/posts/fall-eburg.jpg) *6th Ave., looking west from the corner of Walnut &amp; 6th in the Fall.
 Ellensburg Wa.*{:.image-caption .clearfix}

 ## Fall
 It's official.
 Fall is here!
 Most people associate Spring with rebirth and newness--with good reason--but I don't.
 For me, its the Fall